Planck 2015 results. XXI. The integrated Sachs-Wolfe effect: Construction of an ISW map from 3D galaxy surveys

-We also run a second set of MC {\it realistic} simulations which are based upon the same set of Gaussian simulations just described above, but after including the impact of the 2MPZ radial selection function, photometric redshift errors and shot noise as it was required for real data.
-The photometric redshift errors were simulated by adding a normal deviate of RMS $\sigma_z=0.015$ to the ``correct" redshifts of the simulated galaxies.
-Note that in both sets of simulations the initial 3D Gaussian matter density field is identical, but in this case Poissonian augmentation was required (1) in the sky-mask excluded areas and (2) at large redshifts, in order to avoid radial galaxy density gradients associated to the radial selection function.
+We also run a second set of MC {\it realistic} simulations which are based upon the same set of Gaussian simulations just described above, but after including the impact of the 2MPZ radial selection function, photometric redshift errors, and shot noise, as was required for real data.
+The photometric redshift errors were simulated by adding a normal deviate of rms, $\sigma_z=0.015$ to the ''correct'' redshifts of the simulated galaxies.
+We note that in both sets of simulations the initial 3D Gaussian matter density field is identical, but in this case Poissonian augmentation was required: (1) in the sky-mask excluded areas; and (2) at large redshifts, in order to avoid radial galaxy density gradients associated with the radial selection function.
 The average angular power spectrum from this set of simulated ISW maps is displayed in Fig.~\ref{fig:cls_rec} by the red solid line.
-We find in this case much better agreement with the result from the real 2MPZ catalogue.
-From this set of simulations we obtain the error bars for the recovered 2MPZ ISW power spectrum multipoles.
+We find in this case much better agreement with the results from the real 2MPZ catalogue.
+From this set of simulations we obtain the uncertainties for the recovered 2MPZ ISW power spectrum multipoles.

-Despite of the uncertainties of the amplitude of the recovered ISW map, this analysis shows that it is highly implausible that, in a standard $\Lambda$CDM scenario, the ISW generated by the gravitational potentials hosting the 2MPZ galaxies can significantly modify the large scale pattern of the CMB: the expected quadrupole of the ISW is about three orders of magnitude below the total CMB quadrupole amplitude.
+Despite the uncertainties in the amplitude of the recovered ISW map, this analysis shows that it is highly implausible that, in a standard $\Lambda$CDM scenario, the ISW generated by the gravitational potentials hosting the 2MPZ galaxies can significantly modify the large-scale pattern of the CMB; the expected quadrupole of the ISW is about three orders of magnitude below the total CMB quadrupole amplitude.